 Abundant from coastal situations to low alpine habitats.

 Decumbent shrub, subshrub, shrub, or small tree up to 5 m in height and in decumbent forms 2-4 m across.
 Bark light grey to charcoal grey, peeling in long papery flakes, these curling with age.
 Wood red.
 Branches numerous erect, spreading or decumbent, arising from base, sometimes sprouting adventitious roots and/or layering on contact with soil.
 Young branches, young leaves and flower buds densely to sparingly clad in long silky, white hairs.
 Leaves leathery, pale to dark green, glabrescent to glabrous, linear-filiform, narrowly lanceolate, lanceolate, oblanceolate, to elliptic or obovate (5-)10-15(-20) x 1-2-5(-8) mm, invariably apex drawn out into a long stiff, pungent point, midrib usaully distinct sometimes obscure, leaf margin finely crenate, veins simple, scarcely branched.
 Flowers solitary in leaf axils, (8-)10-20(-25) mm diam.
 Receptacle dark red, crimson or pink.
 Petals white, sometimes flushed pink or dark red.
 Stamens numerous.

 With the exception of L. scoparium var. incanum a broad circumscription of the the New Zealand forms of manuka (L. scoparium) has been adopted.
-In this sense, manuka could only be confused with kanuka (Kunzea ericoides sensu. lato) and Great Barrier Island kanuka (Kunzea sinclairii), from both of which it can be easily distinguished by the hard, persistent, circular, nut-like fruits, with non persistent sepals, sharp-tipped minutely denticulate leaves, and flowers which appear to be solitary.
+In this sense, manuka could only be confused with kanuka (Kunzea spp.) and Great Barrier Island kanuka (Kunzea sinclairii), fromwhich it can be easily distinguished by the hard, persistent, circular, nut-like fruits, with non persistent sepals, sharp-tipped minutely denticulate leaves, and flowers which appear to be solitary.

 Throughout the year